 Ports in Tenerife

 The island of Tenerife has 2 main ports:

-- Port of Los Cristianos: this port is on the southern coast of the island and it mostly serves ferry routes to La Gomera, El Hierro, La Palma, as well as more routes within the island group.
+- Port of Los Cristianos: this port is on the southern coast of the island and it mostly serves ferry routes to La Gomera, El Hierro and La Palma.
 The port is easily accessible on foot from the town, and it is smaller than the major port of the island capital.

 There are gas stations, parking lots, grocery stores, restaurants, and hotels at both ports.

 The port town of Los Cristianos, Tenerife

 Island hopping from Tenerife

 Due to its location in the middle of the Canary archipelago, you can easily organize an island-hopping trip from Tenerife to the neighboring islands and get to see the best of the Canaries!

 Here are the most popular ferry routes from Tenerife:

 - Ferry Tenerife - Gran Canaria: there are up to 15 daily ferries from Tenerife to Gran Canaria.
 Ferries from Santa Cruz de Tenerife travel both to the port of Agaete and the port of Las Palmas in Gran Canaria.
 The trip duration ranges from 1 hour 20 minutes to 2 hour 45 minutes.